 Today, the NCGA will move forward with a vote on six nominees to the University of North Carolina System’s Board of Governors.
 Five of the six names are re-appointments.
 Hilton Hutchens, the new white Republican nominee, would replace the lone Black Democrat on the Board.
 The process includes and up-or-down vote on a resolution that would name members to the board.
 This process differs from an election from a larger number of candidates.
 The up-or-down vote gives Republican leadership closer control of the nominees.

-The list below includes two Republican lobbyists, a former disgraced sheriff-turned-charter school activist, a lawyer that defends big banks in foreclosure suits, a major Republican donor and former employer of a House leader, and a controversial developer who had his project saved by the speaker of the house despite objections from the city of Durham.
+The list below includes two Republican lobbyists, a former disgraced sheriff-turned-charter school activist, a lawyer and Republican donor, a major Republican donor and former employer of a House leader, and a controversial developer who had his project saved by the speaker of the house despite objections from the city of Durham.

 Rev. Pearl Burris-Floyd is the current BOG Secretary and was appointed in May of 2018.
 She is a registered lobbyist for Greensboro Area Chamber of Commerce, former Gaston County Commissioner (first African-American member), and former state Representative who ran for N.C.
 House District 110 in 2008.
 She is a registered Republican and has donated $820 to Republican candidates including Pat McCrory and Dan Forest.
 She has gone on record to say N.C. hate crimes law should include protections for LGBTQ people and cast the only dissenting vote while on the Gaston county commission against a resolution that would have cut services for "illegal immigrants."
 Burris-Floyd noted that the wording of the resolution was "extremely punitive and harsh" but did say "I agree that we have an undocumented (resident) problem in this country."
 While on the Gaston County Commissioners, Burris-Floyd voiced concern over the placement of naming a plaza after Dr. Martin Luther King because the area contained a confederate monument and she voiced opposition to racial profiling of undocumented immigrants in 2006.
 Burris-Floyd did sponsor a "Collect DNA on arrest" bill with Thom Tillis during her time in the legislature.